ON Partners, over the last few years, has collaborated with Niche and its CEO to grow its executive leadership team.

 Finally, ask the right questions of your search firm to make sure they understand how to work with you to find diverse talent without sacrificing experience.

 ON Partners propels an organization’s mission by building C-level and board leadership teams.
 Founded in 2006 by like-minded consultants as a values-driven alternative to the multi-service global firms they were leaving behind, ON delivers a better executive search experience.
-Named by Forbes as one of America’s Best Executive Recruiting Firms and to the Inc. 500/5000 Lists six times, the firm is consistently ranked among the top 20 retained executive search firms in the U.S. For more information on how we are ensuring there are more diverse leaders in business, see our results here.
+Named by Forbes as one of America’s Best Executive Recruiting Firms and to the Inc. 500/5000 Lists six times, the firm is consistently ranked among the top 20 retained executive search firms in the U.S. For more information on the actions ON is taking to increase the promotion of diverse leaders in business, see our commitment here.

 Find our related successful placements of leading executives here.